Editor in Chief, Women's Review of Books

 Hoffman has been awarded fellowships from the Virginia Center for the Creative Arts for five consecutive years, from 2012 through 2016.

 Hoffman’s memoir, Lies About My Family, was published by the University of Massachusetts Press in 2013.
-Her memoir An Army of Ex-Lovers, about Boston's Gay Community News and the lesbian and gay movement of the late 1970s, was published by the University of Massachusetts Press and is available for purchase.
+Her memoir An Army of Ex-Lovers, about Boston's Gay Community News and the lesbian and gay movement of the late 1970s, was published by the University of Massachusetts Press in 2007 and is available here for purchase.
 Her first book, Hospital Time, about taking care of friends with AIDS, was published by Duke University Press in 1997.
 An Army of Ex-Lovers was a finalist for both the Publishing Triangle Judy Grahn Award and a Lambda Book Award in Memoir/Biography in 2008.
-Hospital Time was short-listed for the American Library Association Gay Book Award and the New York Publishing Triangle Judy Grahn Award, and was a New York Public Library Books for the Teen Age selection.
-Learn more about Hoffman’s books at amyhoffman.net.
+Hospital Time was short-listed for the American Library Association Gay Book Award and the New York Publishing Triangle Judy Grahn Award and was a New York Public Library Books for the Teen Age selection.
+Learn more about Hoffman’s books on her website.